-UK's EasyJet cuts capacity as quarantine restrictions widen
+UK's easyJet cuts capacity as quarantine restrictions widen

-The airline said it expected to fly slightly less than the 40% planned capacity for the final quarter of its financial year, which it had highlighted at its third quarter trading update, and said it could not supply any earnings guidance for 2020 or 2021.
+The airline said on Tuesday it expected to fly slightly less than the previously planned 40% of capacity in the three months ending Sept.
+30, its fiscal fourth quarter, and that it could not give earnings guidance for either this or next fiscal year.

+It had said only last month that it had been encouraged by higher-than-expected bookings following the easing of coronavirus-related restrictions, and as a result had decided to expand its schedule for the current quarter.

+England has imposed a 14-day quarantine on arrivals from countries including France and Spain, and it added seven Greek islands to the list on Monday.
+Other countries in the United Kingdom have taken similar measures.

 ((paul.sandle@thomsonreuters.com; +44 20 7542 6843; Reuters Messaging: paul.sandle.thomsonreuters.com@reuters.net))